Army of the Levant: Army

 The French mandate administration followed a principle of divide and rule in organising the Troupes Speciales.
 To a large extent Sunni Muslim Arabs, who made up about 65% of the population of Syria, were excluded from serving with the Troupes Speciales, who were drawn mainly from the Druze, Christian, Circassian and 'Alawi minorities.
 From 1926 to 1939, the Army of the Levant included between 10,000 and 12,000 locally engaged troops organised into: ten battalions of infantry (mostly 'Alawis), four squadrons of cavalry (Druze, Circassian and mixed Syrian), three companies of Camel cavalry (méharistes), engineer, armoured car, and support units.

-In addition, there were nine companies of Lebanese light infantry (chasseurs libanais) and 22 squadrons of Druze, Circassian, and Kurdish mounted infantry forming the auxiliary troops (Troupes Supplementaires).
+In addition to the regular units listed above, there were nine companies of Lebanese light infantry (chasseurs libanais) and 22 squadrons of Druze, Circassian, and Kurdish mounted infantry forming the auxiliary troops (Troupes Supplétives).
 This latter force provided a form of military police (gendarmerie) for internal security purposes and were primarily deployed in the areas of their recruitment.
 Some of the Lebanese units were trained as ski troops for mountain warfare and wore the berets of the French elite mountain infantry (Chasseurs Alpins).

-The Circassian cavalry (Groupement d'escadrons tcherkesses) originated with Muslim refugees from the northern Caucasus region who fled Tsarist Russian expansion during the nineteenth century.
+The Circassian cavalry (Groupement d'escadrons tcherkesses) originated with Muslim refugees from the North Caucasus region who fled Tsarist Russian expansion during the nineteenth century.
 An estimated 850,000 sought refuge in the Ottoman Empire, of whom 30,000 settled in Syria and served in frontier regions as mounted tribal irregulars.
 From this role, they entered into French service after 1920.

 By 1938, the Troupes Speciales numbered 10,000, with 306 officers, of whom only 88 were French.
 The Homs Military Academy (École Militaire) was established at Homs to train Syrian and Lebanese officers and specialist non-commissioned officers (NCOs).
 French policy continued to favour the recruitment of specific ethnic and religious minority groups.
 General Charles Huntziger, the French military commander in Syria, stated in 1935: "we mustn't forget that the Alawis and Druzes are the only warlike races in our mandate and make first-rate soldiers among whom we recruit our best troupes speciales".

 Auxiliaries

-Locally recruited auxiliary troops (Troupes supplémentaires) were deployed for domestic security purposes in specific regions (Grand Liban, Aleppo and Damascus).
-These included units of gendarmerie, mobile guards and rural guards.
+Units of gendarmerie, mobile guards and rural guards were deployed for domestic security purposes in specific regions (Grand Liban, Aleppo and Damascus).
+The Gendarmerie Syrienne numbered approximately 2,600 indigenous personnel with about 50 French officers and specialists.